Orel Busby

-Orel Busby (1890-1965) was born in Batesville, Arkansas on February 6, 1890. who came to the Indian Territory communities of Allen and Ada with his parents when he was about 10 years old, and finally settled in the community of Konawa, Oklahoma.
+Orel Busby (1890-1965) was an American lawyer.
+He was born in Batesville, Arkansas on February 6, 1890.
+He arrived in Indian Territory communities of Allen and Ada with his parents when he was about 10 years old, and finally settled in the community of Konawa, Oklahoma.
 His parents were G. C. Busby and E.C. (née Pegg).
 The father was reportedly a native of Alabama and a very successful farmer and rancher after moving to Indian Territory in 1901.
 He later quit farming and ranching to open a mercantile business at Allen.
 Harlow wrote that Orel Busby was born in Batesville, Arkansas, and that he lived in Allen from 1901 to 1906 and in Konowa from 1906 to 1912.
 (Note: Thoburn's History of Oklahoma, however said that the Busby family moved from Arkansas to Indian Territory when the boy was less than one year old (i.e. 1889).)

 Education and early career in teaching

 Thoburn added that Busby entered high school at Ada, then moved to Konawa, where he graduated from high school.
 Busby attended the University of Oklahoma (OU) for two years, then transferred to East Central Normal School at Ada, Oklahoma.
 (Note: East Central Normal School, then simply a teacher's college, later became East Central University.)
 In 1910, he graduated and was hired as a school principal in Konawa.
 During the school term, he was elected both justice of the peace and mayor of Konawa, Oklahoma.
 He then began teaching in Seminole County schools, and was serving as principal of the Konawa school, when he was admitted to the bar in 1913, decided to return to OU and graduated with the LLB degree in 1914.